 Technology teacher, with lab visits as scheduled

 Fourth grade students visit the library once a week.
 Our full-time librarian reads stories to the class, and students are encouraged to check out books to bring home.
+Fourth graders do various research-based projects and use the library to find books to support their project.

 Librarian, 1 class per week